Les Saintes, Terre de Haut, Guadeloupe – A Caribbean Island Escape

 As a visit to the Fort can be a very warm ordeal, be sure to try the locally made lemonade at the entrance.
 It’s delicious!

-4. HIKE LE CHAMEAU
+LE CHAMEAU

 Get those steps in by hiking to the highest point on Terre-de-Haut.
 Le Chameau offers panoramic views of Terre-d-Haut and the surrounding Caribbean islands.
-The hike to the top is challenging (taking close to 3 hours) but the views are worth it.
+The 7.6km roundtrip hike to the top is challenging (taking close to 3 hours) but the views are worth it.

 5. EAT LIKE A LOCAL